qhta/MyLib/Qhta.ObservableObjects/docs/readme.md

 Classes are:
 * ObservableObject - a class that implements INotifyPropertyChanged interface.
 It invokes Dispatcher on PropertyChanged event.
- It defines a static CommonDispatcher property which is initially set to Dispatcher.CurrentDispatcher.
+ It defines a static CommonDispatcher property which is of IDispatcherBridge interface type.
- To use it properly, an instance of this class or any derived class must be created in main application thread (GUI thread).
+ To use it properly, an instance of a class implementing this interface must be created in main application thread (GUI thread) and assigned to this property.
- It can also be set-up programatically in GUI thread or overriden in any instance by set-up its Dispatcher property.
+ This setting can be overriden in any instance by set-up its Dispatcher property.

  * ObservableCollectionObject - an abstract base class for derived collection classes.
  It itself derives from ObservableObject class.